bibhanshuraj19/bibhanshuraj19/README.md

 - 🌱 I’m currently working on **Pyhton**

-- 👨‍💻 All of my projects are available on [GitHub](https://github.com/FakerToolzz?tab=repositories)
+- 👨‍💻 All of my projects are available on [GitHub](https://github.com/WingsToolzz?tab=repositories)

 - 💬 Ask me about **Python, C, C++, Java**

-- 📫 You can reach me through Discord @fakertoolzz
+- 📫 You can reach me through Discord @wingstoolzz

 - ⚡ Fun fact **I hate unformatted codes**